Why study Environmental Design Minor at UB?

 All architecture students have access to faculty mentors upon enrollment into the school.
 In addition, advisors with School of Architecture and Planning Undergraduate Education are available for assistance.
 Students are encouraged to consult regularly with their advisors and faculty mentors in matters pertaining to academic options, course selection, graduate studies and career opportunities.
 Students meet with advisors and faculty mentors as often as they choose to explore educational opportunities available within the department to plan a course of study that is consistent with their abilities, achievements, interests and expectations.
 The ultimate goal of advisement is to empower students to be active, responsible learners who take full advantage of the many opportunities the university provides in the areas of academics, research and community and global engagement.
 Visit UB Undergraduate Academic Advisement for additional information.

-School of Architecture Undergraduate Education
+School of Architecture and Planning Undergraduate Education

 126 Hayes Hall, South Campus